You can use an application form to show why you would be a good choice for the course or job.

 A good reference is someone who can talk positively about you and has worked with you directly, such as a manager or trainer.

 If you need a reference and you do not have much work experience or you've recently finished education, you could ask:

 - a teacher or college tutor who knows you well

-- a team leader from a volunteering group, a society or sports team
+- a team leader from a volunteering group or sports team

 - someone respected in your community

 Before submitting your application, read through your answers and check the spelling and grammar.

 You should keep a copy of your answers so you can use it for future applications and refer back to it if you're invited to an interview.

 After you've submitted your application, hopefully the company or training provider will contact you.
 However, you might not hear back from everything you apply for.